Unlitofire/nitro-gen-checker/README.md

 # Setup

 - Go to config.json and edit your Ping and Webhook.

-Webhook will be the Webhook URL of a Discord Server to notify if the bot detects a valid nitro.
-Ping won't be embedded, so you can add text like @everyone, @here or <@YourID>.
+- Webhook will be the Webhook URL of a Discord Server to notify if the bot detects a valid nitro.

+- Ping won't be embedded, so you can add text like @everyone, @here or <@YourID>.
 It'll ping whatever you type in place of it when a valid nitro is found.
+The Message will be Embedded.

 # Warning